Is Croatia worth visiting? – TWO MOST OVERRATED DESTINATIONS & WHERE TO GO INSTEAD IN 2026

 Visit Croatia off-peak

-Accommodations are far cheaper off-peak, and while some restaurants and other attractions are closed in the off-season, many remain open or will serve guests upon request.
+Early October extends the season beautifully in southern destinations like Hvar.
+Temperatures remain pleasant (20-25°C), seas stay warm, and you'll have beaches largely to yourself.
+Accommodations are far cheaper at this time of year, and while some restaurants and other attractions are closed from October, many remain open or will serve guests upon request.

 In general, locals are far more relaxed and open to friendship when you visit Croatia during the off-season.